 Summer Financial Aid

-The Office of Student Financial Aid began reviewing eligibility for Summer 2020 for current students in February.
-A large number of students received email award notifications on February 27.
-Over 24,000 students have been reviewed for Summer 2020, and the office is continuing to review eligibility daily.
-Current students are not required to complete a separate application for Summer 2020 awards.
+The Office of Scholarships and Financial Aid will begin reviewing eligibility for Summer 2021 for current students in March.
+Current students are not required to complete a separate application for Summer 2021 awards.

 HOPE and Zell Miller Scholarships

 If you are eligible for the HOPE Scholarship or Zell Miller Scholarship, you will be eligible for these awards for the summer term.
 There is no minimum number of hours of enrollment required to receive these scholarships.
 Students attending KSU for the first time should submit a FAFSA or a GSFApp to determine eligibility.
 Official academic transcripts must be received before eligibility for HOPE Programs can be determined.

 You must be enrolled at least half time (six hours for undergraduate students, five hours for graduate students) to receive student loans.
 If you have questions about your eligibility or award information, contact the Office of Scholarships and Financial Aid or your financial aid counselor.
 Visit the Financial Aid Contact Us page for a counselor list, office hours and locations.

 Pell Grants are available for Summer courses depending on your eligibility.
 For most students, you’ll need to register for at least six semester hours.
 Check with the Office of Scholarships and Financial Aid for your eligibility.

 Financial Aid for Transient Students